Seek Stability in Tough Times Schedule a free conSULTATION

 Will filing for bankruptcy wipe out all my debts?

 Filing for bankruptcy will stop creditor actions such as harassing calls and wage garnishment and can discharge many of your debts.
 In Kansas, there are some debts that cannot be discharged, such as those related to family support, those stemming from a personal injury or death caused by driving while intoxicated, fines and penalties for breaking the law, and recent income tax debts.
 Wellman Law, LLC can help you understand which debts you may still be responsible for after filing.
-Call us today at (913) 225-8240 for a confidential consultation at no charge.
+Call us today for a confidential consultation at no charge.

 Does filing bankruptcy ruin my credit?